What is jsontp?

 - the

-version is in the formatmajor.minor(-rcx)
+jsontpversion is in the formatmajor.minor(-rcx) - the

-version is incremented when there are breaking changes - the
+majorversion is incremented when there are breaking changes - the

-version is incremented when there are non-breaking changes (though this may never happen) - the
+minorversion is incremented when there are non-breaking changes (though this may never happen) - the

-.
+rcxis the release candidate number, and will only be present in a release candidate version, for example,1.0-rc1.
 It will not be present in a stable release.
 If it is present, it should be incremented with each release candidate, and omitted in the stable release. - the

-version is not supported, the server should respond with a505 HTTP Version Not Supported
+jsontpversion is not supported, the server should respond with a505 HTTP Version Not Supportedstatus code. - if the

 errors on the server's side